FooSoft/yomichan-import/README.md

 ## Usage ##

 Yomichan Import is a simple command line application.
+If you are a Windows user and are not comfortable using the terminal to input commands, you can use the provided `yomichan-import.bat` batch file instead of the `yomichan-import.exe` executable to run the application in interactive mode.

-When invoked without any arguments (or executed with `--help`), Yomichan Import will output usage instructions:
+When invoked without any arguments (or executed with `--help`), the application will output usage instructions:

 ```
 Usage: yomichan-import [options] input-path [output-dir]